Teri11/Akan-Names/README.md

 ## Akan Names
-A a name calculator website build based on HTML,CSS and Javascript.11/12/2021
+A name calculator website build based on HTML,CSS and Javascript.11/12/2021

 By Kubai Augustine Mweteri